Asian Medicine Perspective: The Philosophy of Healing Chi (Energy Flow) and Meridians

 Neurological Effects & Pain Modulation

-Modern research validates that acupuncture stimulates the nervous system, triggering the release of:
+Modern research validates that acupuncture stimulates the central nervous systemand triggers biological responses that promote healing:

-Functional MRI (fMRI) studies have demonstrated that acupuncture modulates brain activity, influencing pain perception, emotional regulation, and autonomic nervous system balance.
+Functional MRI studies have demonstrated that acupuncture influences brain regions responsible for pain perception and emotional regulation.

 Fascia & Biomechanics